W-Net-AI/LISP-CV/Readme.md

 #INTRODUCTION

- Lisp-Cv is a Lisp wrapper for OpenCV's C++ interface, not the C interface.
+ Lisp-CV is a Lisp wrapper for OpenCV's C++ interface, not the C interface.
 The Lisp wrapper wraps around C wrappers which wrap around the OpenCV C++ functions.
 Due to the speediness of C and C++, the speed of the C++ functions compared to the C wappers for them is almost identical.